J.K. Rowling Opens Up About All Things “Cursed Child”

 Not a bombastic spectacle that makes people sit back.
 It’s hopefully something that pulls you in.
 It is absurdly ambitious theatrically, but it’s also about the audience and the imagination, which is exactly what a novelist does as well.

-As nearly two months of previews begin, leading up to the official opening on July 30, all three of them hope that the audience will help to keep the show’s surprises secret.
-Rowling concludes,
+As nearly two months of previews begin, leading up to the official opening on July 30, all three of them hope that the audience will help to keep the show’s surprises a secret.

 I’ve been through this many times.
 And I hope we get there without any major spoilers, purely because people will have an amazing experience if they don’t know what’s coming.

 Generally speaking, ‘Harry Potter’ fans are a community; they have each other’s backs, and they want to have that mystery and the sense of surprise.
 So we’re hopeful.
 But it won’t be the absolute end of the world.
 We’re not going to be throwing tantrums about it, but we hope for the audience’s sake that we can get there.

 The full interview is available to read here.
 Harry Potter and the Cursed Child begins previews this Tuesday, June 7, at the Palace Theatre, London W1.

 Throughout the run, 40 lower-cost tickets for each of the following week’s performances will be released every Friday at 1 p.m.
 BST at harrypottertheplay.com.